samWighton/rateless_iblt/README.md

 There is currently no use of async or multi-threading in this crate.
 I will test the performance gains in the future.

 This is considered a lower priority, as I am anticipating this will be used on a server that is performing other tasks.

+### Performance

+I have not yet done any profiling, but I plan to do so.

+### Change Symbol to not use Vec

+To better support SIMD operations, I am planning to change the Symbol trait to set the type of the encoded data.
+It will be an array (rather than a Vec) of u8.

 ## Notes